Saia: Expansion via acquisitions

-Saia expanded further with the acquisitions of two LTL carriers: Columbus, Ohio-based The Connection Company in 2006 and Madison Freight Systems (MFS) of Waunakee, Wisconsin in 2007.
+Saia expanded further with the acquisitions of two LTL carriers: Columbus, Ohio–based The Connection Company in 2006 and Madison Freight Systems (MFS) of Waunakee, Wisconsin in 2007.

 Saia acquired Robart Transportation (and subsidiary The RL Services Group) in 2012 for approximately $7.8 million.
 Robart, founded in 1981 in Duluth, Georgia, was a non-asset truckload and brokerage service provider while The RL Services Group focused on supply chain, logistics, data mining, and operations analysis and related services.
 The acquisition of Robart, which Saia planned to rebrand under the Saia name, marked Saia's first significant move into non-asset logistics services.

 In 2015, Saia acquired Dallas-based third-party logistics provider LinkEx for $25 million.
-LinkEx was founded in 2002 as a non-asset-based intermodal logistics management company, providing services and technology for management of international and domestic shipments.
-After the LinkEx purchase, Saia's previous non-asset acquisition, Robart, was merged into LinkEx which continued operations as a wholly-owned subsidiary of Saia with offices in Dallas, Atlanta, and Guadalajara, Mexico.
+LinkEx was founded in 2002 as a non asset–based intermodal logistics management company, providing services and technology for management of international and domestic shipments.
+After the LinkEx purchase, Saia's previous non-asset acquisition, Robart, was merged into LinkEx which continued operations as a wholly owned subsidiary of Saia with offices in Dallas, Atlanta, and Guadalajara, Mexico.

+In December 2023, Saia acquired 17 terminals of former parent company Yellow Corporation in the Chapter 11 bankruptcy sale for $235.7 million.

 Operations

-Saia has 192 terminals and serves the 48 states in the contiguous United States directly.
+Saia has 194 terminals and serves the 48 states in the contiguous United States directly.
 It also serves Alaska, Hawaii, Puerto Rico, Mexico, and Canada via a network of partners.
 The three operating service groups of Saia are Saia LTL Freight, Saia Logistics Service, and LinkEx.
-Saia has over 10,500 employees and handles over 26,000 shipments per day as of 2021.
+Saia has over 13,000 employees and handles over 30,000 shipments per day as of 2023.

 In 2017, Saia partnered with TST Overland Express, now TST-CF Express to provide cross border shipments into Canada.
 Saia provides the equivalent service for TST.